ValveSoftware/Fossilize/README.md

 // Note that fossilize.hpp will include Vulkan headers, so make sure you include vulkan.h before
 // this one if you care about which Vulkan headers you use.
 #include "fossilize.hpp"
+#include "fossilize_db.hpp"

 void create_state()
 {
+    auto db = std::unique_ptr<Fossilize::DatabaseInterface>(
+            Fossilize::create_database("/tmp/test.foz", Fossilize::DatabaseMode::OverWrite));
+    if (!db)
+        return;

     Fossilize::StateRecorder recorder;

+    // If using a database, you cannot serialize later with recorder.serialize().
+    // This is optional.
+    // The database method is useful if you intend to replay the archive in fossilize-replay or similar.
+    // The recorder interface calls db->prepare(), so it is not necessary to do so here. recorder.init_recording_thread(db.get());

     // TODO here: Add way to capture which extensions/physical device features were used to deal with exotic things
     // which require extensions when making repro cases.